manifold-systems/manifold/docs/docs.md

 ## Dark Java

-Java is a statically compiled language, which generally means a Java program must be compiled to .class files before it can be executed -- the JVM cannot execute .java files directly.
-Although the advantages of static compilation usually outweigh other means, there are times when it can be a burden.
-One example involves targeting multiple runtime environments a.k.a. multi-release distributions.
-This is basically about releasing software for use with different Java runtime environments (JREs), like targeting both Java 8 and Java 9.
-The main idea is for a product to function in two or more JREs, and if possible use new features in the latest Java release while still supporting older releases.
-Multi-release is notoriously complicated in part because Java's static compiler is version-specific -- either you compile with Java 8 or Java 9, conditional compilation is not directly supported.
-As a consequence many software vendors resort to reflection or deploy separate libraries for different JREs, neither of which is desirable.

-Java 9 attempts to mitigate the multi-release dilemma with a new feature: [Multi-release Jar files](http://openjdk.java.net/jeps/238).
-What this feature does, essentially, is let you provide different versions of a .class file per JRE version in a single Jar file; the Java 9 classloader knows how to find the proper class.
-While this is a welcome improvement, much of the multi-release burden remains.
-The general problem involves tooling -- how are you going to build your product?
-Are you using Maven?
-Gradle?
-Ant??
-What IDE do you use?
-Can your IDE and your build tooling work with multiple compilers and target multi-release Jars?
-Even if your tooling can manage all of this, working with it tends to be overly complicated.
-Ideally a complete multi-release solution would involve source code and nothing else; You should be able to conditionally access classes based on the JRE version (or other runtime state) and not be concerned about building separate classes using multiple compilers and jar files etc.

-Dark Java provides this capability by avoiding static compilation altogether.
-A Dark Java file is the same as a normal Java file with the extension, `.darkj`, as the only difference.
-The basic properties of a type manifold are what makes Dark Java work for multi-release:
+A Dark Java file is a Java *resource* source file with the extension, `.darkj`.
+A Dark Java file is "dark" because the compiler does not produce a `.class` file for it.
+The basic properties of a type manifold are what makes Dark Java
+interesting:
-* You can reference a Dark Java class as a normal Java class directly from any Java file in your project
+* You can reference a Dark Java class as a normal Java class directly from any `.java` source file in your project
-* The JRE compiles and loads a Dark Java class dynamically at runtime only if and when it is first used, otherwise it is ignored
+* The JRE compiles and loads a Dark Java class *dynamically* at *runtime* only if and when it is first used, otherwise it is ignored
+* Despite the absence of a `.class` file, you can access a Dark Java class using reflection

-To illustrate, the following example is statically compiled with Java 8.
-It can be run with Java 8 or Java 9.
+To illustrate, the following example is statically compiled with Java 8; it runs with Java 8 or later.
-It demonstrates how you can target these JREs dynamically -- Java 8 with `Foo8` and Java 9 with `Foo9` using an interface to abstract their use:
+It demonstrates how you can target Java versions dynamically -- Java 8 with `Foo8` and Java 9+ with `Foo9` using an interface to abstract their use:

 ```java
 public interface Foo {